-The Coppid Beech Hotel in Berkshire is surrounded by England’s best-loved leisure and family attractions, including Royal Ascot racecourse (5.6 miles), LEGOLAND Windsor (9.4 miles), The Oracle Shopping Centre (9.6 miles), The Lookout Discovery Centre (5 miles away), Tri Lakes Animal Park (7.6 miles) and Bracknell Ski Slope (0.2 miles away) to name a few.
+The Coppid Beech Hotel in Berkshire is surrounded by England’s best-loved leisure and family attractions, including Royal Ascot racecourse (5.6 miles), LEGOLAND Windsor (9.4 miles), The Oracle Shopping Centre (9.6 miles), The Lookout Discovery Centre (5 miles away) and Tri Lakes Animal Park (7.6 miles) to name a few.

 Regular train services from Bracknell station also offer direct access to and from central London’s famous sights in under an hour.
 The hotel is 30 minutes’ drive from Heathrow Airport and 15 minutes’ drive from Reading.
 The M4 and M3 motorways are easily accessible.